upserv-io/upserv_foundations_vim/README.md

 so ~/.upserv_foundations_vim/vim/space_mappings.vim
 so ~/.upserv_foundations_vim/vim/comma_mappings.vim
 ```
+# Customize location of clone
 If necessary, you can customize the location.
-Ex:
+Terminal:

 ```
 $ git clone git@github.com:upserv-io/upserv_foundations_vim.git ~/some/other/directory